zooniverse/Data-digging/example_scripts/README.md

 More details on the general scripts in this directory:

+ - `active_users_timeseries.py` - makes a classification and user count timeseries, binned hourly, for logged-in and non-logged-in users.
+Outputs to files:
+    - A csv file containing the timeseries
+    - a plot of classifications per hour, with different shadings for logged-in and not-logged-in users (pdf and png)
+    - a plot of active users per hour, with different shadings for logged-in and not-logged-in users (pdf and png)
+    - a plot of the fraction of logged-in classifications and users per hour (pdf and png)

  - `basic_project_stats.py` - computes basic statistics from a raw classification export file.
 Run without any inputs to see usage details.
 Outputs to screen:
     - Total number of classifications
     - Total number of classifiers (registered and unregistered)